BSidesPDX/bsidespdx.org/events/2018/speakers.md

 <a name="hwimplant"></a>
 ## Hardware Implant Panel

 Worried about your BMCs?
-Want to ask industry leaders on hardware security some questions about what a backdoor is or how it is made?
+Want to ask industry leaders on hardware security some questions about what a backdoor is or how they are made?

 ### [Joe Grand](https://twitter.com/joegrand), [Joe FitzPatrick](https://twitter.com/securelyfitz), [@\_\_MG\_\_](https://twitter.com/_MG_) and [@r00tkillah](https://twitter.com/r00tkillah)